'Overwhelming sadness': Joseph Day's best mate in disbelief' after body found in search

 "His beautiful eye and deep soul became pictures that lifted our stories to another level," said Crysell.

-Andrew Macfarlane, who is based in Australia, said Day was a "brilliantly talented camera operator" who would be missed.
+Andrew Macfarlane, who is based in Australia, said Day would be missed.

 "Joe was a brilliantly talented camera operator, and had a real eye for things," wrote Macfarlane on Twitter.

 "He had a unique way of getting people to talk with ease in front of the camera, in a situation that can feel absolutely bizarre.
-A testament to how friendly he was to people.
-He will be missed."
+A testament to how friendly he was to people ..."

 TVNZ's Europe correspondent Daniel Faitaua said he was thinking of Day's family, friends and colleagues "at this very sad time".